sescob4/MovieDB_4402/README.md

    - Open the `test_queries.sql` file in MySQL Workbench.
    - Execute each query to validate database functionality.
 2. **Pre-CLI Query Execution**:
-   - Some queries (e.g., inserting reviews) depend on specific movie IDs.
-Run these queries before interacting with the CLI to ensure the data is consistent.
+   - Some queries (e.g., inserting reviews) depend on specific available review IDS.
+Run these queries before interacting with the CLI to ensure the data is consistent and the test queries work as expected.

 ---